Beyond Static Features for Temporally Consistent 3D Human Pose and Shape from a Video: Experiment

-To further confirm the effectiveness of the proposed system on temporal consistency, we compare our TCMR to VIBE~\cite{kocabas2020vibe} and MEVA~\cite{luo20203d} with an average filter applied as post-processing in Table~\ref{table:average_filtering}.
-The average filtering is done by spherical linear interpolation in quaternions of estimated SMPL~\cite{loper2015smpl} pose parameters.
+To further confirm the effectiveness of the proposed system on temporal consistency, we compare our TCMR with VIBE~\cite{kocabas2020vibe} and MEVA~\cite{luo20203d} with an average filter applied as post-processing in Table~\ref{table:average_filtering}.
+Average filtering is performed by spherical linear interpolation in the quaternions of estimated SMPL~\cite{loper2015smpl} pose parameters following MEVA.
 The numbers of other methods are from MEVA.
 As shown in the table, our system outperforms other methods even when they are applied with the average filtering.
 Moreover, the results imply that the average filtering can decrease the per-frame 3D pose accuracy by smoothing out the details of 3D human motion.
-On the other hand, each component of our TCMR decreases the acceleration error, while improving the per-frame 3D pose accuracy, as shown in Table~\ref{table:ablation}.
-In summary, our newly designed system significantly outperforms the previous state-of-the-art methods in temporal consistency and smoothness of 3D human motion without any post-processing, while also increasing the per-frame 3D pose accuracy.
+However, each component of our TCMR decreases the acceleration error while improving the per-frame 3D pose accuracy, as shown in Table~\ref{table:ablation}.

+In summary, our newly designed system significantly outperforms the previous state-of-the-art methods in temporal consistency and smoothness of 3D human motion without any post-processing while also increasing the per-frame 3D pose accuracy.
+Note that the comparison in Table~\ref{tab:sota_video} and~\ref{table:average_filtering} is the fairest comparison between the video-based methods, since all methods, except HMMR~\cite{kanazawa2019learning}, used the same training datasets.

-\textbf{Comparison with single image-based and video-based methods.} We compare our system with previous 3D pose and shape estimation methods including single image-based methods in Table~\ref{tab:sota}.
+\textbf{Comparison with single image-based and video-based methods.} We compare our system with previous 3D pose and shape estimation methods, including single image-based methods in Table~\ref{tab:sota}.
 None of the methods are trained on 3DPW~\cite{von20183dpw}.
-For evaluation on Human3.6M~\cite{ionescu2014human3}, we use the frontal view images following~\cite{kanazawa2019learning,kolotouros2019learning}, while all views are tested in Table~\ref{tab:sota_video} and~\ref{table:average_filtering}.
-In addition, to confirm the acceleration error of VIBE~\cite{kocabas2020vibe} on MPI-INF-3DHP~\cite{mehta2017monocular} and Human3.6M, we re-evaluate the model using the pre-trained weights provided in the official code repository.
+For evaluation on Human3.6M~\cite{ionescu2014human3}, we use the frontal view images following~\cite{kanazawa2019learning,kolotouros2019learning}, whereas all views are tested in Table~\ref{tab:sota_video} and~\ref{table:average_filtering}.
+In addition, to confirm the acceleration error of VIBE~\cite{kocabas2020vibe} on MPI-INF-3DHP~\cite{mehta2017monocular} and Human3.6M, we re-evaluate the model using the pretrained weights provided in the official code repository.